moliver28/research-handbook/content/handbook/support/license-and-renewals/workflows/working_with_sales.md

 - Follow this [process](https://handbook.gitlab.com/handbook/sales/commercial/global_digital_smb/#working-with-the-global-digital-smb-account-team) to create a case.
   - Once a case is created, it will be picked up by an SMB Advocate.
 Once picked up, the SMB Adovate will drop a note in the Zendesk ticket advising that the request is being actioned.
   - The case can then be tracked by viewing the `Case Status` field, and `Case Next Steps` field.
       - Support Cases, and their current status, can be viewed on the SFDC account, or via this [SFDC Report](https://gitlab.my.salesforce.com/00OPL000000toc5).
+  - If the customer mentions in ZD that they have not yet heard from anyone in the Sales team, tag `@smb-advocate` in a Slack message in `#support_to_sales_escalation`.
+    - Suggested message text in Slack:
+      > Following the "Working with Sales workflow" I'm escalating support ticket <https://gitlab.zendesk.com/agent/tickets/><ticket number\> as we haven't heard from the SMB Advocate Team within the agreed upon time.

 ##### If the Salesforce `Account Owner` is not a person and is not `<@AMER|@EMEA|@APAC> SMB Sales` User